barmor12/devops-pro/README.md

 # Frontend Project - Node.js Website for DevOps Course

-Welcome to our Node.js Frontend Project!
+Welcome to my Node.js Frontend Project!
 This is an integral part of our DevOps course, where we aim to demonstrate the essential components of a modern DevOps workflow.
 This project allows us to practice important DevOps concepts and tooling, such as automated testing, linting, and Continuous Integration/Continuous Deployment (CI/CD).

 ## Getting Started